zogzog/cubicweb/doc/book/en/tutorials/base/blog-in-five-minutes.rst

 Instance parameters
 ~~~~~~~~~~~~~~~~~~~

-If you would like to change some instance parameters, for example, the database host or the user name, edit the `source` file located in the /etc/cubicweb.d/myblog directory.
+If you would like to change some instance parameters, for example, the main
+database host or the user name, edit the `sources` file located in the
+:file:`/etc/cubicweb.d/myblog` directory.

 Then relaunch the database creation::

      cubicweb-ctl db-create myblog

-Other paramaters, like web server or emails parameters, can be modified in the `all-in-one.conf` file.
+Other paramaters, like web server or emails parameters, can be modified in the
+:file:`/etc/cubicweb.d/myblog/all-in-one.conf` file.

 This is it.
 Your blog is running.
 Visit http://localhost:8080 and enjoy it!
+This
-This blog is fully functionnal.
-The next section section will present the way to develop new cubes and customizing the look of your instance.
+blog is fully functionnal.
+The next section section will present the way to
+develop new cubes and customizing the look of your instance.